consileonpl/consileonpl.github.com/_posts/2014-06-16-better-ruby-option-defaults.md

 end
 {% endhighlight %}

-However this approach have a major drawback: what if we wanted `nil` as the option value?
+However this approach have a major drawback: what if we wanted a `nil` as the option value?

 {% highlight ruby %}
 config.option = nil # => nil
 config.option # => "option's default value"
-{$ endhighlight %}
+{% endhighlight %}

 ## `Hash#fetch` to the rescue